Your Key to a Career in Montessori

 Spanish and Chinese Language Options

-Though our teacher training courses are delivered in English, SIMS trainers Ann Velasco, Gaby Lopez, and Gabriela Velazquez are fluent in Spanish.
-Students enrolled in our Primary, Elementary, and A to I classes can complete their coursework (including albums), communicate with the trainer, and request to complete oral and written exams in Spanish.
+Though our teacher training courses are delivered in English, SIMS trainers Gaby Lopez, Ann Velasco, and Gabriela Velazquez are fluent in Spanish.
+Students enrolled in our Infant and Toddler, Early Childhood, and Elementary classes can complete their coursework (including albums), communicate with the trainer, and request to complete oral and written exams in Spanish.
 This is especially valuable if you work in a bilingual or immersion classroom setting, or if your first language is Spanish.
 If there is a significant cohort of Spanish speakers in a course, a translator may be provided.

 Additionally SIMS regularly hosts a Chinese cohort of students.
 For courses where we have a minimum of 10 students requiring translation, we will offer translation into Chinese, Chinese albums and exams, individualized planning for observation and practice teaching, and an exciting American experience.
-This option is available in 2019 for our Primary and Assistants to Infancy students.
-Chinese speaking students from all over the world are welcome to enroll into this cohort.
+This option is currently available for our Infant and Toddler, and Early Childhood students.
+Chinese speaking students from all over the world are welcome to enroll into these cohorts.

 The Southwest Institute of Montessori Studies is located in modern-day Phoenix/Mesa, Arizona, which is on the ancestral lands of the Akimel O’odham tribe and before that the Hohokam people.
 This place where we live and work has been and continues to be the home of indigenous peoples since time immemorial.
 We honor the elders of both past and present, as well as future generations, of the Hohokam peoples and the Akimel O’odham nation.
 We express gratitude for their stewardship of the land we currently occupy.